munificent/magpie/doc/site/markdown/language/flow-control.markdown

     happy and knowIt
     ready or not

 An `and` conjunction evaluates the left-hand argument.
 If it's not true, it returns that value.
 Otherwise it evaluates and returns the right-hand argument.
 An `or` conjunction is reversed.
-If the left-hand argument *is* true, its returned, otherwise the right-hand argument is evaluated and returned:
+If the left-hand argument *is* true, it's returned, otherwise the right-hand argument is evaluated and returned:

     print(0 and 1) // prints 0
     print(1 and 2) // prints 2